 Within the “Linux” section you can set timeout settings via the dropdown menu from 15-150 seconds, as well as enable/disable SSH inventory protocol.

 Within the “VMware” section you can set timeout settings via the dropdown menu from 15-150 seconds.
 You can add management servers by clicking the “Add Management Server” button via IP address and platform.

 Within the “Resource Consumption” section you can toggle whether the application will monitor both resource and network utilization on all inventoried devices.
 It is recommended this be left on to provide additional device data.

 Within the “Dynamics Great Plains” section you can view, search, and add servers by clicking the “Add Server” button via IP address, instance name, network port, and database name.

 Within the “Credentials” tab you can maintain or add credentials by clicking the “Add Credential” button.
 Credentials are labelled based on username, type, and validation status.
 Hovering over the error icon indicates the reason for failed validation.

-Windows, Linux, Virtual Infrastructure, M365, and DGP credentials can be added via the“Add Credential” button.
+Windows, Linux, Virtual Infrastructure, Microsoft 365, Dynamics Great Plains, Azure, and AWS credentials can be added via the “Add Credential” button.
 You can pick the desired type from the dropdown menu.
 The username and password are required to successfully add each credential (Linux has the alternative option to add via private key).
 Once added, credentials may be searched, edited, and deleted.